Experience the Macedon Ranges in summer

 Hanging Rock events

-Don’t miss the annual Classic Car Display on 9 February and ‘Picnic at Hanging Rock’ Film Night on 15 February.
+Don’t miss the annual Classic Car Display and ‘Picnic at Hanging Rock’ Film Night held in February.
 A classic movie under the stars with an amazing backdrop makes for a romantic Valentine’s weekend escape too.

 How to get to the Macedon Ranges